 Miracles and the Ancient Classical World

-Jesus’s miracles were unique by the great number of miracles in contrast to the rest of the Bible and ancient world.
+Jesus’s miracles were unique by the great number of miracles that the Gospels record in contrast to the rest of the Bible and ancient world.
 Jesus’s miracles were selfless unlike the illusions of the ancient world.
 In the ancient classical world, people did illusions for pay, influence, and authority unlike Jesus of Nazareth.
 Ancient people did illusions in ceremonies and rituals also unlike Jesus.

 The type of miracles attributed to Christ were unknown in the ancient classical world.
 Ancient people did not simply believe any superstition.
-The Greco-Roman world rejected any resurrection (cf. Acts 17:32).
+The Greco-Roman world rejected resurrection — the bodily rising alive from death (cf. Acts 17:32).
 However, the resurrection of the dead was essential to the Jewish faith.
 The miracles attributed to Jesus were Jewish in nature and not pagan.
 Jesus’s miracles stood apart from all others.

 Evidence of Jesus’s Greatest Miracle